 - Virtual currencies

 - Smart contracts

 Using FiO to create digital assets on your own blockchain

 New Blockchain-as-a-Service (BaaS) platforms like FiO allow enterprises of all sizes and types to transform their operations cost-effectively and manage their data and digital assets better.
 For example, you can tokenize IP rights, data access, products, reward points, rental agreements, property deeds, provenance certificates, and distribute them how and to who you see fit.

 FiO collaborates with enterprise blockchain protocols designed by IBM and R3, runs on Hyperledger Fabric and Corda, and allows users to create data that’s interoperable with public chains like Ethereum, IOTA, EOS and Zilliqa.

 FiO’s toolkits and pre-built templates give you the keys to turn your business data into easy-to-use blockchain formation within minutes.

 FiO has been adopted with sample cases by well-established businesses in 10 diverse industries, and is now being applied to marketing and advertising, ecommerce, agriculture, entertainment, retail and sales, transportation, media, education as well as health information.

-To learn more about how FiO can help your business, visit our Solutions page.
+To learn more about how FiO can help your business, take a look at our use cases.